 Degree in Dramatic Arts from the RESAD (Official Drama School of Spain).
 Producer and Cultural Manager.
 Since 1996, he is active in the LGBT association movements.
 Experienced for years in dealing with the “June 28th Commission”, he is a prominent member of the LGBT professional and business world in the Comunidad de Madrid (both main region and capital of Spain).
 He was one of the founding members of AEGAL in 2004.
 He has served as general secretary in the Association since then.
 As in 2005 the organisation of the Madrid Gay Pride was restructured, becoming “MADO” from the on, Juan Carlos becomes the General Coordinator of the whole event.
 In that same year of 2005 he becomes one of the main supporters of AEGAL to join EPOA, and Madrid´s bid to EuroPride 2007 as well.
 In 2007 he was promoted as the General Coordinator of Madrid EuroPride, and this same year he joins the board as Coordinator EPOA EuroPride, position he occupied until 2013.
 In 2014, he was elected as Conference Coordinator and becomes part again of the EPOA Board.
 In 2008 he promotes the membership of AEGAL to ILGTA, and starts to be in charge of MADO and Chueca´s promotional campaigns in ILGTA´s conventions, and also within some of the most important Tourism & Travel fairs held around the world.
 He encourages and endorses the agreements and conventions signed with the Comunidad de Madrid regarding the program “Madrid Tourism”, as well as settlements with the Madrid Chamber of Commerce, Tourespaña, Promoción Madrid, Madrid Visitors and Convention Bureau.
 Since October 2011 he is a member of InterPride´s Board as Regional Director 14, including Mediterranean Europe and much of Latin America countries.
 In 2009 he began working and he is the main backer of Madrid´s bid to WorldPride 2017.
 In 2012 he was appointed chair of WorldPride Madrid 2017, position he still occupies to this day.
 As MADO´s General Coordinator he is the middleman between the organisation and the institutions.
 In conjunction with his work with AEGAL and MADO, he is responsible for MADO and AEGAL´s charity projects and campaigns against HIV, as well as the “HELP” project that has been upheld since 1998.
 Since 2006 he is the director of MUESTRA-T, the MADO Cultural Festival, organised by the cultural association NOHAYQUORUM, presided by him wich performs many educational, cultural and charity ventures throughout the year, with particular emphasis on the LGBT rights subject and other concerning matters for the collective.
 From 2011 the Spanish press has pointed him out as one of the 50 most influential LGBT people in the Spanish state.

-Steve has been involved with Pride in London since May 2013 and has worked in communications and operations teams, and is now Deputy Director of Community Engagement.
-He is founder and Co-Chair of the UK Pride Organisers Network, founded in October 2016 to bring together the 90+ LGBT+ Pride organisers in the UK.
+Steve has been involved with Pride in London since May 2013 and has worked in communications and operations teams, and was Deputy Director of Community Engagement from 2015 until he stood down in summer 2017.
+He is founder and was Co-Chair of the UK Pride Organisers Network, founded in October 2016 to bring together the 90+ LGBT+ Pride organisers in the UK.
+He is a patron of Isle of Wight Pride.

-He works in communications and PR and has a background in campaigning, including in human rights.
-He joined the EPOA Board in October 2016.
+He works in strategic communications and has a background in campaigning, including in human rights.
+He joined the EPOA Board in summer 2016.